modabas/ModEndpoints/README.md

 WebResultEndpoint, BusinessResultEndpoint and ServiceEndpoint, have a 'HandleAsync' method which returns a strongly typed [business result](https://github.com/modabas/ModResults).
 But they differ in converting these business results into HTTP responses before sending response to client.

-MinimalEndpoint within ModEndpoints.Core package, is closest to barebones Minimal Api.
+MinimalEndpoint within ModEndpoints.Core package, is closest to barebones Minimal API.
 Its 'HandleAsync' method support the following types of return values:

 - string
 - T (Any other type)
-- Minimal Api IResult based (Including TypedResults with Results<TResult1, TResultN> return value)
+- Minimal API IResult based (Including TypedResults with Results<TResult1, TResultN> return value)

 See (How to create responses in Minimal API apps)[https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis/responses?view=aspnetcore-8.0] for detailed information.
 Other features described previously are common for all of them.